Renewable energy on the National Forest Estate

 The UK Government supports the use of renewable energy sources for generating electricity and heat as part of its strategy for improving sustainability and reducing the impact of climate change.

-In Scotland, the Scottish Government has set a target of 100% of Scotland's gross annual electricity consumption from renewable sources by 2020.
+Here in Scotland, the Scottish Government has set a target to generate 100% of Scotland's gross annual electricity consumption from renewable sources by 2020.

 How are we involved?

-Our aims are to ensure that the potential of Scotland's National Forest Estate for renewable energy is developed and managed in ways that:
+Our aims are to develop and manage renewable energy schemes in ways that: